 Unlike the widespread rejection at His first coming, at His second Jesus will be gratefully and excitedly received by those who have come to Him in repentance and faith (Acts 20:21).
 These joyful ones will be “those who are waiting for Him … to be glorified in His holy people.”
 And speaking to fellow believers, the apostle Paul promised, “This includes you, because you believed.”
 If you are a born-again follower of Jesus Christ, you have nothing to fear of His second coming.
 Instead, as Jesus foretold, you can joyfully, hopefully “lift up your heads, because your redemption is drawing near.”

 He had “emptied himself” (various translations say).
-Jesus said that He had come to earth not to be served, but to serve (Mark 10:45).
+This is one of the reasons Jesus said that He had come to earth — not to be served, but to serve (Mark 10:45).

 The triumphant, returning-to-earth Jesus will be no longer “emptied,” no longer here as a servant, but as the glorious, omnipotent Savior … possessing all authority in heaven and on earth (Matthew 28:18).
 Revelation 19 (which also tells of His coming) speaks of Him as Faithful and True, with eyes like blazing fire, crowned with many crowns.
 He is called the Word of God, King of kings, and Lord of lords.